loewen-behold/Tableau-Project/README.md

 ### 4. Answer And Refine Questions (Iterative)
 As my dashboards were being constructed, I would have some of my answers reveal themselves quickly, but new ideas and questions would emerge.
 Sometimes an anomoly in the data cuased me to create a new sheet/visual to pull on a new thread.
-I actually found that my curiosity was increasing the more I played with the data, but at some point I had to realize that there are too many threads and leads to follow, so I had to narrow my scope of question down to what it's become above.
+I actually found that my curiosity was increasing the more I played with the data, but at some point I had to realize that there are too many threads and leads to follow, so I had to narrow my scope of question down to what its become above.

 ## Results